jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_drilldown_workloadanalysis.md

 ### 3. Grid and charts

-  TIP: When a Workload Statement is selected, click **View Wait Details** alongside the statement header to show that statement in the SQL Server \| Wait Events drilldown.
-This shows what the query is waiting on.
+{% include tip.html content="When a Workload Statement is selected, click **View Wait Details** alongside the statement header to show that statement in the SQL Server \| Wait Events drilldown.
+This shows what the query is waiting on." %}

 #### The grid